h-thurow/Simple-JNDI/README.md

 # Simple-JNDI

 Simple-JNDI is intended to solve two problems.
 The first is that of finding a container independent way of opening a database connection, the second is to access application configurations easily from anywhere in your application.
-If your only intention is to test or use classes that depend on Tomcat's JNDI environment outside of Tomcat give [TomcatJNDI](https://github.com/h-thurow/TomcatJNDI) a try.
+If your only intention is to test or use classes that depend on Tomcat's JNDI environment outside of Tomcat or you are only in need of a JNDI based DataSource give [TomcatJNDI](https://github.com/h-thurow/TomcatJNDI) a try.

 Simple-JNDI's JNDI implementation is entirely memory based.
 No server instance is started.
 The structure of a root directory serves as a model for the contexts structure.
 The contexts get populated with Objects defined by .properties files, XML files or Windows-style .ini files.
 Of course you can bind Objects programmatically to contexts too.